 In recent years, the landscape of online video consumption has undergone a significant shift, catalyzed further by the onset of the COVID-19 pandemic.
 The rise of global video content consumption was accentuated by Brightcove’s Q2 2020 Global Video Index, which reported an unprecedented 30% surge in viewership during the first half of 2020 compared to the preceding year.
 However, this surge in viewership wasn’t merely numerical; it reflected a fundamental evolution in audience preferences and behaviors.

 Notably, there emerged a trend towards premium content consumption, signifying a shift in consumer expectations and demands.
 Statista’s report also revealed a staggering 23% increase in the average time spent on subscription-based OTT (over-the-top) video-on-demand content in the United States alone.
 Moreover, the trajectory of OTT video services depicts a compelling narrative of growth and expansion.
 Projections indicate a global OTT video viewership base set to soar to 862.8 million users between 2023 and 2028, underscoring the profound impact and potential of this burgeoning industry.
+By 2023, a noticeable trend had emerged among consumers towards being less willing to pay for streaming services, yet they continued migrating to such platforms over traditional TV.

 In navigating this competitive landscape, selecting an appropriate revenue generation model will mitigate customer churn and enhance video content profitability.
 Whether opting for subscription-based, ad-supported, transactional, or hybrid models, the choice should be informed.
 Let’s delve into the nuances of the existing OTT business models and explore the monetization approaches of the largest OTT service providers.